 All text files use UTF-8 encoding and are not prefixed with a byte order marker (BOM).

-The model.csv, component.csv, and grid and TIN csv file contents are restricted to the ASCII character set (ie UTF-8 is equivalent to ASCII for these files)
+The model.csv, component.csv, and grid csv file contents are restricted to the ASCII character set (ie UTF-8 is equivalent to ASCII for these files)

 The CSV format follows excel conventions.
 That is fields are delimited by a single comma character.
 Any field containing a comma, double quote, carriage return, line feed or other non-ASCII character must be delimited with double quotes (").
 Double quotes within quoted fields are represented by a pair of double quote characters.
-End of record is delimited by CR/LF (ie windows format).
+End of record is delimited by CR/LF (ie Microsoft Windows format).
 The presence of quotes does not imply data type – that is numeric fields may be quoted, and text fields may be unquoted (unless their content requires quoting)

 The first row of each CSV file contains the names of the fields in the file.
 The required fields for each csv file type are listed below.
 Fields will be in the order listed – reading the header to determine the fields is optional but recommended.
-Grid and triangulation CSV files included optional fields, depending on the components of deformation that they define.
+Grid CSV files included optional fields, depending on the components of deformation that they define.
 Optional fields will be omitted if not required.
+The list of fields in a grid file may be inferred from the data in the component.csv file that references it.

 metadata.csv specification